Functional analytic methods for discrete approximations of subwavelength resonator systems: Finite systems

 \begin{lemma} For $i=1,\dots,N$, let $V_i$ be defined as the solution to the exterior boundary value problem

 where $\delta_{ij}$ is the Kronecker delta.
 Then, the capacitance coefficients, defined in \Cref{defn:CM}, are given by

 \end{lemma}

 From \Cref{lem:capacitance_altdefn} emerges a slightly different explanation for why the capacitance matrix approximation works.
 In the limiting case, when $\delta_i=0$ for all $i$, the Helmholtz problem \eqref{eq:finite_scattering} is reduced to a Neumann boundary value problem in the interior of $D$ and a Dirichlet boundary value problem in the exterior of $D$.
-When $\omega=0$, the interior Neumann problem is solved by constant functions, meaning that the solution of the exterior Dirichlet boundary value problem is a linear combination of the functions $V_1,\dots,V_N$.
-The projection onto this finite dimensional space yields a leading-order approximation of the solution as $\omega,\delta\to0$, in the form of an eigenvalue problem for the generalized capacitance matrix. \Cref{lem:capacitance_altdefn} is also useful as it allows us to immediately see, among other things, the symmetry of the capacitance matrix.
+When $\omega=0$ (\ie, $k=k_i=0$), the interior Neumann problem is solved by constant functions, meaning that the solution of the exterior Dirichlet boundary value problem is a linear combination of the functions $V_1,\dots,V_N$.

+The projection onto this finite dimensional space yields a leading-order approximation of the solution as $\omega,\delta\to0$, in the form of an eigenvalue problem for the generalised capacitance matrix. \Cref{lem:capacitance_altdefn} is also useful as it allows us to immediately see, among other things, the symmetry of the capacitance matrix.

 \begin{lemma} The capacitance matrix $C$ is symmetric and positive definite. \end{lemma}

 The symmetry and positive definiteness of the capacitance matrix $C$ is useful for understanding the properties of the generalised capacitance matrix $\C$ which is the product of $C$ with a diagonal matrix containing the weights $\delta_iv_i^2/|D_i|$.
 In the case that $\delta_iv_i^2>0$, this diagonal matrix is positive definite so, for example, we have the following lemma, which can be proved using the fact that $C$ is always Hermitian.